operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/migration.md

 ## Overview

-The motivation for the new layout was to [integrate Kubebuilder and Operator SDK][integration-doc] based projects.
+The motivation for the new layout is to [integrate Kubebuilder and Operator SDK][integration-doc] based projects.
 This enables Kubebuilder based projects to use the features provided by Operator SDK.
-For further information behind this motivation, check [What are the the differences between Kubebuilder and Operator-SDK?][what-are-the-the-differences-between-kubebuilder-and-operator-sdk].
+For further information behind this motivation, check [the differences between Kubebuilder and Operator-SDK][what-are-the-the-differences-between-kubebuilder-and-operator-sdk].

 ### What was changed